Domestic Violence Intervention Program (DVIP)

-For example, the handbook for many county school boards in Florida provides that a teacher or certified educator must self-report entering any type of “diversion program” within forty-eight ( 48) hours to appropriate authorities (as determined by district) even if the teacher was not required to report the arrest or the filing of charges.
+For example, the handbook for many county school boards in Florida provides that a teacher or certified educator must self-report entering any “diversion program” within forty-eight ( 48) hours to appropriate authorities (as determined by district) even if the teacher was not required to report the arrest or the filing of charges.

 Suppose you are rejected from the diversion program because you are not eligible or fail to meet one of the special conditions.

 Don’t consider entering a diversion program in Hillsborough County, FL, until you are sure it is in your best interest after talking to an experienced criminal defense attorney.

 If you are considering entering a diversion program for a domestic violence charge but are concerned about its impact on your career, contact an attorney at the Sammis Law Firm.

 For a domestic violence case in the Thirteenth Judicial Circuit, we can help you fight the case whether your case will be prosecuted at the courthouse in Tampa or Plant City, FL.

 Call (813) 250-0500 today.

 The DVIP program was created for men and women accused of domestic violence.
 The program is designed to reverse the cycle of domestic violence and keep the family unit intact.

 DVIP requires the alleged offender to complete the Batterer’s Intervention Program explained in F.S.S.
 741.281, which might require 16, 26, or 26 weeks of recommended treatment, a substance abuse evaluation, and/or other recommended treatment if deemed necessary.

-If the defendant successfully completes the program, the plea will be vacated and the case will be nolle prossed (dropped).
+If the defendant completes the program, the plea will be vacated, and the case will be nolle prossed (dropped).
 To accomplish this task, the State Attorney’s Office will file a “notice of administrative nolle prosequi.”

 You should also know that the State Attorney’s Office for the Thirteenth Judicial Circuit, in and for Hillsborough County, FL, has announced a policy to seek the relinquishment of firearms from domestic violence defendants.